 PLANKTON: The aggregate of passively floating, drifting, or somewhat motile organisms occurring in a body of water, primarily comprising microscopic algae and protozoa.

-PLASMA : State of matter similar to gas in which a certain portion of the particles are ionized.
-POINT OF ENTRY: POE.
+PLASMA: State of matter similar to gas in which a certain portion of the particles are ionized.
+PLATFORM: The portion of the drilling rig where a driller and crew operate the drill rig.